usernamesarehardman/web_application/README.md

 ## To-Do List / Planned Workflow

-Here’s the planned workflow for improving and adding new features to the web app:

 ### **Frontend Enhancements**
 - [ ] Improve styling using **CSS** or **Bootstrap**.
 - [ ] Add JavaScript interactivity, such as form validation and dynamic content.